-Plan your visit to Fortaleza, Brazil: find out what to do, what are the best beaches, hotels, where to eat and several travel tips!
+Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 Located in the northeast of Brazil, Fortaleza is the capital of Ceará state and the fifth most populated city in the country, with more than 2.6 million people.
 A big and charming city with several beaches, cliffs, palm trees, dunes, lagoons and a lot of history.

-My first time in Fortaleza was in 2007, it was also my first solo trip, first time in an airplane and my first lost luggage (a person took my luggage by mistake but I found it later).
-Then, in 2018 I had the opportunity of reviving some of theses memories and to make new ones, it was really special.
+My first time in Fortaleza was in 2007, it was also my first solo trip, first time on an airplane and my first lost luggage (a person took my luggage by mistake but I found it later).
+Then, in 2018 I had the opportunity of reviving some of these memories and making new ones, it was really special.